Loulou95/383-task/README.md

 Features

 - Allows user to create an account.
-- Weather forcast based on user's location.
+- Weather forecast based on user's location.
-- Option to get forcast for different location.
+- Option to get forecast for different location.
 - Super admin section that displays a list of all users.

 Betting Started: